jjvanzon/Piano-Playing-Docs/README.md

 - [Goals](goals.md)
     - Some goals I might have with my piano playing hobby.
 - [Short-Term Goals](short-term-goals.md)
-    - Short term goals / preparation notes for the next performance.
+    - Short term goals / preparation for the next performance.
 - [Pieces to Play](pieces-to-play.md)
     - A list of pieces I play / have played / would like to play.
 - Individual pieces:
-    <br/><br/>
+    - Recordings, notes and analyses of individual piano pieces.
     - [Chopin Mazurka Op.
 24, No. 2](chopin-mazurka-op-24-no-2)
-        - Notes and analyses studying Chopin Mazurka Op.
-24, No. 2.
-May include chord progression, harmonic analysis, phrase structure and an overview scoring myself on the different fragments and aspects of the piece.
     - [Debussy Arabesque Ⅰ](debussy-arabesque-1)
-        - Chord progression and simplified sheet music for Debussy Arabesque Ⅰ.
     - [Mozart Sonata Facile KV 545 Part 1](mozart-sonata-facile-part-1)
-        - Studying notes and an overview scoring myself on different fragments and aspects of this piano piece while studying it.
     - [Chopin Ballade Ⅱ](chopin-ballade-2)
-        - An overview scoring myself on different fragments and aspects of this piano piece while studying it.
-And a partially worked out phrase / repetition structure.
     - [Satie Gnossienne Ⅰ](satie-gnossienne-1)
-        - Sheet music and studying notes about this piece.
 - [Methods](methods)
     - You may find some of my methods of working here.
 - [Nord Piano 4](nord-piano-4)